Synthetic mode

 A synthetic mode is a mode that cannot be derived from the diatonic scale by starting on a different note.
-Whereas the seven modes are all derived from the same scale and therefore can coincide with each other (i.e. B Locrian, A Aeolian, and D Dorian all coming to be the notes of the C Major Scale), synthetic modes work differently.
+Whereas the seven modes are all derived from the same scale and therefore can coincide with each other (e.g. B Locrian, A Aeolian, and D Dorian all share the same notes with the C Major Scale), synthetic modes work differently.

 Symmetric diminished and inverse symmetric diminished scales

 These two modes, which are mirror image to each other and are also transpositions of each other, are created by dividing the octave into four equal parts and adding an interval of either half a step or a whole step to each resulting note.
 As such, they are both symmetric scales and are used in diminished context, albeit in a different manner.
 They are also the result of superimposing two diminished seventh chords set either half a step or a whole step from each other.

 The symmetric diminished scale, also known as "half-whole", goes as follows: